 The horrible truth is that millions of Poles and Czechs of German descent were also killed by their own neighbors, forced from their homes, and sent fleeing to a ruined Fatherland.
 Men were summarily executed, women were raped, and babies starved.
 Homes and possessions were appropriated without compensation.

 Those postwar atrocities have been excluded from both our high school history textbooks and the popular Hollywood films Trump is so fond of.
-They're documented outside Germany in relatively obscure books, like British historian Niles MacDonough's courageous "After the Reich."
+They're documented in relatively obscure books, like British historian Niles MacDonough's courageous "After the Reich."

 This is not the future we want for ourselves, but it's exactly the past Trump and his pals in the Alt-Right seem to be nostalgic for.
 It's also the kind of fate which awaits us if the American corporate and military empire fails before a more enlightened leader can bring us in for a soft landing.